vinaya-class/vinaya-class.github.io/src/06-attainments.md

 - 'I delight in an empty dwelling' (referring to jhāna)
 - 'I have no doubts about the Buddha's teaching' (referring to stream entry)

-Humblebrag:

-- 'I am so dumb that before this retreat I didn't understand jhānas.'
-- 'I am a really slow learner, but I don't have any doubt that the Buddha is right.'
-- 'My meditation is nothing much, but you know, sometime you can see really interesting things...'

-Virtue signalling:

-- 'I have learnt to bow like this from a real Forest Kruba Ajahn.'
-- 'Those monks talk about football.
-How could they have even basic samādhi?'
+Gestures by agreement:

+- 'The first who leaves their kuti is an arahant.'

 <!-- latex
 \clearpage
 -->

-Gestures by agreement:

-- 'The first who leaves their kuti is an arahant.'
+**False claims made in thought:**

+The general principle applies that the mere arising of a thought or mind-state is not an offense (See *Pr 2:* a bhikkhu, seeing an expensive garment, feels the desire to steal it).

+Deliberately cultivating such thoughts or mind-states are nonetheless critized (e.g. one who might keep telling oneself 'I am stream-enterer, no matter what they say!').

-False claims made *in thought* are assigned a *dukkaṭa* by the Buddha.
-(Story: seen by a bhikkhu who could read minds and a devata.)
+In some cases, false claims made in thought were assigned a *dukkaṭa* by the Buddha.
+See the [Vinītavatthu, case-studies under Pr 4:](https://suttacentral.net/pli-tv-bu-vb-pj4/en/brahmali) one bhikkhu rebuked by another bhikkhu who could read minds and, another bhikkhu rebuked by a devatā.

+> At one time a monk claimed a superhuman quality in private.
+A devatā rebuked him, saying, “No, Sir, you haven’t got it.”
+He became anxious … “There’s no offense entailing expulsion, but there’s an offense of wrong conduct (āpatti dukkaṭassa).”

 **Intention:** to misrepresent the truth, motivated by an evil desire.